-The talk was shared with Rabbi Yehuda Black of Kenton synagogue, and was mainly about differences between Sephardi and Ashkenazi liturgy and customs.
+The talk was shared with Rabbi Yehuda Black of Kenton synagogue. and was mainly about differences between Sephardi and Ashkenazi liturgy and customs.
 It highlighted differences in pronunciation of Hebrew and contrasted customs of life cycle events, such as, Brit Milah, Bar Mitzvahs, weddings and funerals.
 It also compared and contrasted various Tefillot on weekdays, Shabbat and Festivals, examining their origin.

-ROSH HASHANA - REV ZVI AMROUSI

-Rosh Hashanah means Head of The Year and is, therefore, the Jewish New Year.
+ROSH HASHANA - REV ZVI AMROUSI Rosh Hashanah means Head of The Year and is, therefore, the Jewish New Year.
 The Torah only mentions that we should have a holy day, when the Shofar blast is heard (Vayikra 23:24).
 However, our Rabbis inform us that on Rosh Hashanah the world was created.
 This is mentioned in the Rosh Hashanah Musaph, when we sing "Hayom Harat Olam" - today the world was born.
 Since then, every year on this day of creation, Hashem sits on His Throne and judges all creatures.
-Please note. creation of the world means from the time that Adam and Eve were created on the last day of creation, the Friday.
-Our Rabbis - mindful of G-d's judgment of us - have therefore instituted these two days of Rosh Hashanah as the first of the 10 Days of Penitence (which end on Yom Kippur), when we are urged to do Teshuvah and to spend considerable periods in Synagogue praying.
-Teshuvah means returning.
-To what?
-To Hashem's ways or, to the spiritual position we were before our wrongful act.
+Please note, creation of the world means from the time that Adam and Eve were created on the last day of creation, the Friday.
+Our Rabbis - mindful of G-d's judgment of us - have therefore instituted these two days of Rosh Hashanah as the first of the 10 Days of Penitence (which end on Yom Kippur), when we are urged to do Teshuvah and to spend spiritual position we were before our wronaful act.

-Rambam (d1204) sets out the essential steps of Teshuvah, as follows:

-1. We must admit our sin, by confessing it to G-d.
-This is called Vidduy.
-This should be done individually for our personal misdeeds, and communally for general sins - this is when on Yom Kippur services we hit our chests as we alphabetically (Hebrew alphabet) declare our sins, such as: Ashamnu - we have trespassed; Bagadnu - we have been disloyal; Gazalnu we have robbed...

-2. Express regret for our sin, by apologising to G-d for sins committed purely against Him, such as eating Taref (non Kosher).
-For sins against a human being, we must first seek his/her forgiveness, before that of G-d's.

-3. Determine not to do it again.
+Rambam (d1204) sets out the essential steps of Teshuvah, as follows: - 1.
+We must admit our sin, by confessing it to G-d.
+This is called Vidduv.
+This should be done individually for our personal misdeeds, and communally for general sins - this is when on Yom Kippur services we hit our chests as we alphabetically (Hebrew alphabet) declare our sins, such as: Ashamnu - we have trespassed; Bagadnu - we have been disloyal; Gazalnu we have robbed - 2.
+Express regret for our sin, by apologising to G-d for sins committed purely against Him, such as eating Taref (non Kosher).
+For sins against a human being, we must first seek his/her forgiveness, before that of G-d's. - 3.
+Determine not to do it again.